droghio/CrawlingSpecter/README.md

 If the statement evaluates true then the link will be skipped.
 To access the current page's url use the variable ```winurl```, and to see the link currently selected use ```link```.

-Eg.

-Don't crawl any links pointing to youtube.com, and visit pages on google.com but don't record their links.
+Example: Don't crawl any links pointing to youtube.com, and visit pages on google.com but don't record their links.

 ```(links.indexOf("youtube.com") != -1 || winurl.indexof("google.com") != -1)```